Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 3 hours 20 minutes | 📍 Google Maps

-When you visit Lake Charles, you get an inspired French experience of fresh seafood, unique cajun food, and picturesque bayous.
-Abundant seafood restaurants provide shrimp étouffée, crawfish, and other seafood delicacies prepared in cajun style.
+When you visit Lake Charles, you get an French-influenced experience of fresh seafood, unique Cajun food, and picturesque bayous.
+Abundant seafood restaurants provide shrimp étouffée, crawfish, and other local seafood delicacies.

 Lake Charles juxtaposes peaceful parks with lively casinos, so there’s something adventurous for every personality.
 An exciting attraction is the “Louisiana Outback” of the Creole Nature Trail All-American Road.